B1llyWL/Clicker/README.md

 <p align="center">
   A fan project created for Bendy enthusiasts. <br>
   All characters belong to the Joey Drew Studios Inc.
+  The music does not belong to me.
+It was found on the Internet.
 </p>